OscarHChung/Stocks-Simulator/README.md

 # Finance

-This web app will allow users to log in, log out, sell stocks, buy stocks, and quote them.
+Web app that allows users to log in, log out, sell stocks, buy stocks, and quote them.